 Luckily, if you are in a more defined niche, you can probably get away with posting once a week or less depending on your library of published posts.
 If you have a substantial amount of content on your blog already, you can definitely get away with posting less often because there is always something new for readers to find within your content.
 Especially if you are regularly promoting your evergreen stuff.

-This of course this is also based on the speed at which you want to grow your blog.
+This of course is also based on the speed at which you want to grow your blog.
 If you want dynamic results, posting high value content more often is the way to get there faster.
 More posts equals more traffic streams, but more about that later.

 Less Often Is More